GauthierBassereau/A-R-G-O-S/README.md

     (2) Generate one intermediate step bewteen current state and Goal Image (3) Redo (2) X times
     (4) Optimize actions to reach the intermediates states

-- Train the Action Predictor entirely in simulation with very varying background so that the model generelizes very well
+- Train the Action Predictor entirely in simulation with varying background -> showing that the action predictor can be train with almost no cost.
 - Replace Teacher Forcing by Self Forcing

----
-## Git commands so I don't forget aha

-### Create a new branch
-git pull origin main
-git checkout -b feature/my-new-feature

-### Merge the branch
-git checkout main
-git pull origin main
-git merge feature/my-new-feature
-git push origin main

-### Cleanup
-git branch -d feature/my-new-feature git push origin --delete feature/my-new-feature